 Artur Trofimov reported that on 9 May, 2013, in Vienna, near his house he was approached by Toksan Adykenov, who, according to Trofimov, is closely linked with the Kazakh special services.
 The man stated that Trofimov will soon fear for his life and the lives of his loved ones, should he fail to give incriminating evidence against Ablyazov.
 Trofimov believes that this confirms his home in Vienna is subject to surveillance by the Kazakh special services.

-The Open Dialog Foundation hereby urges law enforcement agencies of the Republic of Austria to take into account the political context of the charges against Artur Trofimov and Ablyazov’s other colleagues, as well as to pay attention to the documents, published in the media, revealing the corruption cooperation between Kazakh and Russian authorities within the framework of the case of Ablyazov.
+The Open Dialogue Foundation hereby urges law enforcement agencies of the Republic of Austria to take into account the political context of the charges against Artur Trofimov and Ablyazov’s other colleagues, as well as to pay attention to the documents, published in the media, revealing the corruption cooperation between Kazakh and Russian authorities within the framework of the case of Ablyazov.
 The criminal prosecution of Ablyazov and his colleagues (including Artur Trofimov) fall within the scope of political interests of the Kazakh authorities.
 Russian investigators from the ‘Magnitsky list’ follow the instructions of the Kazakh side.
 Their methods of operation prevent impartial criminal proceedings being conducted.
 According to Trofimov, he cannot feel safe now, as the Russian and Kazakh law enforcement and intelligence agencies may try to get him ‘at all costs’ due to his unwillingness to give the ‘convenient’ testimony in the case of Mukhtar Ablyazov.

-Given the above, the Open Dialog Foundation is concerned about the opening of a case investigating Artur Trofimov in the Republic of Austria, based on a Russian case file of dubious credibility.
+Given the above, the Open Dialogue Foundation is concerned about the opening of a case investigating Artur Trofimov in the Republic of Austria, based on a Russian case file of dubious credibility.
 It should be noted that undue influence from the Kazakh side was exerted not only on Ukrainian and Russian investigative authorities, but also on investigative authorities of the Czech Republic (the case of Tatiana Paraskevich), Spain (the case of Alexander Pavlov), Italy (the case of Alma Shalabayeva and 6-year-old Alua Ablyazova), as well as France and Great Britain (the case of Mukhtar Ablyazov).
 We express our hope that the Republic of Austria will not succumb to the manipulation of the Kazakh and Russian security services, and will not help to facilitate political persecution by authoritarian regimes.

-The Open Dialog Foundation welcomes the decision of Austria to refuse to extradite Trofimov to Russia, where he would face a politically motivated trial, torture, interrogation in the interests of Kazakhstan, or illegal rendering to Kazakhstan.
+The Open Dialogue Foundation welcomes the decision of Austria to refuse to extradite Trofimov to Russia, where he would face a politically motivated trial, torture, interrogation in the interests of Kazakhstan, or illegal rendering to Kazakhstan.
 We stand in solidarity with the appeals of Russian human rights activists who call for the granting of political asylum to Trofimov.
 We hereby urge the Austrian authorities to heed the position of international human rights organisations citing the political nature of the case against Ablyazov and his colleagues, as well as to carefully and comprehensively consider the circumstances of the case.

 You are welcome to support our appeals by addressing the following persons and institutions: